flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/basic-routing.md

 # Basic Routing

 ## Portal Routes
-When creating a plugin, we need a way to display data to the users using HTML web pages.
-To display a web page in the captive portal, we are going to use the [VueRouter.RegisterPortalRoutes](../api/vue-router.md#registerportalroutes) api method.
-Below is an example of how to define a portal route.
+Below is an example of how to define a [portal route](../api/vue-router.md#portalroute) using the [VueRouter.RegisterPortalRoutes](../api/vue-router.md#registerportalroutes) api method.

 ```go
 package main